Photonsters/PhotonFileEditor/README.md

-# PhotonFileUtils
+# PhotonFileEditor

-Currently the PhotonFileEditor is being developed.
 The PhotonFileEditor is a utility to display, make and edit files for the Anycubic Photon printer.
-The current version is alpha.
+The current version is beta.
 This means that you may encounter bugs. __Some bugs can potentially harm your printer__, imagine for instance a buggy photonfile which tells your printer to move down instead of up after printing a layer!

  ---